Tanu-N-Prabhu/Python/Code Snapshots 📷/README.md

 ---

-# 6. Python Strings - Counting the Number of Occurances of a Character in a String
+# 6. Counting the Number of Occurances of a Character in a String

 ```python
 word = "python"